instructure/vector/README.md

 at how many instances we were running in the past, we will end up scaling earlier and earlier, and will never re-adjust and not scale up if load patterns change, and we don't need so much capacity.

+### What about high availability?
+What if the box Vector is running on
+ dies?

+Luckily Vector is just providing optimizations - the critical component of scaling up based on demand is still provided by the normal Auto Scaling service.
+If Vector does not run, you just don't get the predictive scaling and down scaling.